THE SCIENCE BEHIND OUR FOOD

 The benefits of fresh

-• Purchasing and eating freshly-grown fruits and vegetables is the best way to ensure no preservatives, chemicals, or dyes have been added to your food. • Produce actually loses its nutritional value over time, so the quicker it’s eaten, the more nutrients that can be gained from it. • It tastes better! • Salad are fresh and crispy • Contains the natural vitamins nature intended.
+Eating freshly-grown fruits and vegetables is the best way to ensure no preservatives, chemicals or dyes have been added to your food.
+Produce actually loses its nutritional value over time, so the quicker it’s eaten, the more nutrients that can be gained from it.

 Most breads, white rice, breakfast cereals, white potatoes, soft drinks and baked goods contain carbohydrates that are quickly broken down into sugars.
-Quick-release carbs cause a sharp and rapid rise in your blood sugar levels, increasing your risk of putting on weight and getting type 2 diabetes.
-Slow-release carbs on the other hand are healthier options to keep your blood sugar levels more stable between meals and help you feel more satiated so that you can reach and maintain a healthy weight and prevent chronic diseases.
+Quick-release carbs cause a sharp and rapid rise in your blood sugar levels, increasing the risk of weight gain and type 2 diabetes.

-Overall, unless your diet is sharply carb-restricted, your best bet is simply to skew each meal toward healthy, unprocessed carb-containing foods such as fruits, vegetables, legumes and whole grains – along with proteins and healthy fats.
-Your carb count, and your ratio of slow to fast carbs, will usually fall into line as a result.
+Unless your diet is sharply carb-restricted, it is better to skew each meal toward healthy, unprocessed carb-containing food including fruit, vegetables, legumes and whole grains – along with proteins and healthy fats.
+Your carb count, and ratio of slow to fast carbs, will usually fall into line as a result.

-Your body digests whole grains more slowly than refined grains, which have been stripped of their bran and germ, and thus fiber, and are absorbed almost as quickly as pure glucose.
-Whole grains -- barley, oats, brown rice, wild rice and bulgur -- and products made from whole grains, such as whole-wheat breads, bagels, pasta and crackers, and 100 percent bran cereal -- provide a slower, more sustained source of energy that keeps your blood sugar stable.
+Your body digests whole grains slower than refined grains, which have been stripped of their bran and germ, and thus fiber, and are absorbed almost as quickly as pure glucose.
+Whole grains such as whole-wheat breads, bagels, pasta and crackers, and 100 percent bran cereal provide a slower, more sustained source of energy that keeps your blood sugar stable.
 Quickly absorbed, refined carbohydrates are linked to Type 2 diabetes, heart disease and weight gain, notes the Harvard School of Public Health.
 Whole grains may decrease your risk of these conditions.

 Fruits & Vegetables

-Not only are beans an excellent source of slow-release carbohydrates, they're also a good source of protein and fiber, which slow the digestive process further.
-Beans -- like whole grains, and most fruits and vegetables -- have a low glycemic index, a measurement that gives information on how a food affects blood sugar and insulin levels.
+Not only are beans an excellent source of slow-release carbohydrates, they're also a good source of protein and fiber, which slow the digestive process.
+Beans, like whole grains, and most fruits and vegetables have a low glycemic index, a measurement that gives information on how a food affects blood sugar and insulin levels.
 Include lentils, garbanzo beans, black beans, pinto beans and other beans in your diet for sustained energy and reduced risk of chronic diseases like Type 2 diabetes and heart disease.

 The meats we use

 We only use quality meats ethically sourced from local English farms.
-Our eggs are Free Range We don’t have any beef in our menu.
-We use …xx fed chickens, lamb and pork
+Our eggs are Free Range and we don’t use any processed meats EVER!